-I and my familiy have used Mexican dentists in Nuevo Progreso, Mexico for years.
+I and my family have used Mexican dentists in Nuevo Progreso, Mexico for 18 years.
 Choosing a dentist in Mexico is tough.
+There are nearly one hundred dentists in Nuevo Progreso and every border town has a multitude.
 I recommend only Mexican dentists I personally know, or who were recommended to me by people I trust.
 I've recommended Universal Dental Clinic since 2006.
-Dr. Barajas is the good-looking guy in the pictures.
-I am the old guy.
+Dr. Barajas is the good-looking guy in the pictures above.
+I am the old (but ruggedly handsome) guy.

 Nuevo Progreso, Tamaulipas is on the Texas-Mexico border, near Weslaco, TX.

-I can honestly recommend Universal Dental in Nuevo Progreso, Tamaulipas.
+I can honestly recommend Universal Dental Clinic.
 I use them.
 My family uses them.
-I have sent many strangers to them.
+I have sent many strangers to them, and some have become friends.
 What else would you want in a recommendation?
 Before you write, please read on.
 No, they do not have a web site.
 I am their representative.
 Dr. B. would rather I do the pre-patient interaction and he do the dentistry.
 Lots of dentists have web sites and a lot are slicker than this one.
 I am not slick, but down-to-earth and treat you like family.
-Yes, they do implants.

-If you need a same-day or next-day appointment, I do not do that.
-Otherwise, please read on.
+1. If you need a same-day or next-day appointment, I do not do that.
+Allow 2 business days lead time.

 Dental care in Mexico costs about one-third or less of what dental care in the U.S. costs.
 (Root canals and crowns cost around $200).
 There are scads of dentists in every border city, but I only work with one across from Donna/Weslaco, TX, in Nuevo Progresso.
 The correct spelling is Progreso, but gringos often spell this town on the Texas / Tamaulipas border, Progresso.